Archive for the ‘Retro Candy’ Category

 You did get all the right 1960’s retro candy, didn’t you?

+Well, if you have not yet set yourself up with yummy, relevant, retro candy, then we have some treats for you.
 The first items you’ll want to stock up on are candy cigarettes.
 Now, you can join right along with the characters as their smoking their Lucky Strikes, but you won’t be coughing as much as they are.
 But, you know, this is a celebration, so you may want to enjoy a distinguished bubble gum cigar to kick off season 6.

 Create A Happier Happy Hour